PJsky/ChessLogic/README.md

 # 5. Conclusions
 ## 5.1 Goals met
 At the beggining the application was meant to allow for a simple game of chess.
 It evolved into a web application which allows to not only play games but also rewatch and spectate them.
 I wanted to implement what I have learned about clean architecture and I tried my best.
-It improved the loosly coupledness and testability of my code.
+It improved the loosly coupledness and testability of my code

 ## 5.2 Possible improvements of development
 There were many things that I belive I could have done better.
 During the days I was less motivated I created and worse quality of code which I tought I would refactor in future.
 It never happened.
-I would also like to create a more complete suite of tests including some controller and signalR hubs tests.
+I would also like to create a more complete suite of tests including some controller and signalR hubs tests

 ## 5.2 Possible additions to application